Uthman782/4th-semester/Design and analysis of algorithms/AAA[4]_questions.md

 For **large n**, **5n** dominates, meaning the left side grows indefinitely, while the right side is a constant.
 This contradiction proves that **5n³ + 10n ≠ O(n²)**.

----

-Let me know if you need further explanations! 😊